 Mary’s world was populated by immigrants and refugees from the Ottoman Empire, the diaspora from what would later be described as the Armenian Genocide.
 These were new Americans, post-“Great War,” in the midst of an economic expansion, in a society that was going through great social, cultural, and technological change.
 And they were living, as we all do—aside from our dreams and memories—in the present tense.

-“This is a novel,” everyone was saying, including myself.
+“This is a novel,” everyone was saying, including myself, upon our finding that cache.
 And I was in a position to do something about it.
 I had just published Among the Fourth Graders, and I was commencing work on another book that had been years in the planning.
 But my mother-in-law, Mary’s baby girl—who had recently faced serious medical setbacks and was in a general geriatric sorting of what is important in life—demanded that I hold off on writing anything else until I wrote her mom’s story … while she was “still alive to read it.”

 The process, then, involved triangulation of sources, sleuthing, historical & geographical research, conjecture, educated guesses, and ample poetic interpretation.
 Basically, I unpacked Mary’s small, dense cache of materials and tried to transform it into a three-dimensional, coherent narrative, that moves in natural time.
 So, while I stayed true to what was there—having Mary provide me the framework of all the plot points, list of characters, and her ever-changing emotional state—in the end, this is my own “make-believe” version of what actually happened.